jiajunhe98/Landscape-StyleGAN/README.md

 This repository contains codes which:
 - re-implement StyleGAN in PyTorch;
-- train StyleGAN for virtual landscape photos;
+- train StyleGAN on landscape photos;
 - classify photos in the disentangled latent space;
 - display results on [this app](https://taking-non-existing-photos.herokuapp.com/).